Fluchthorn

 The Fluchthorn or Piz Fenga is a mountain in the Silvretta Alps, located on the border between Austria and Switzerland.
 With a height of 3399 m above sea level, it is the second highest summit of the Silvretta Alps.
 The Fluchthorn lies between the Jamtal (Tyrol) and the Val Fenga (Graubünden).
-It consists of three summits of which the southern one is the highest.
+It consists of three summits of which the southern one was the highest.

+The southern summit (including the summit cross) collapsed in a massive landslide which occurred on 11 June 2023 around 15:30 CEST.
+The main peak (south peak) lost 19 ft.
+It fell in the western area of the peak, in the Futschöl Valley.
+The landslide was attributed to permafrost melt due to global warming.

+The middle peak (3,397 m) is now the highest point of the Fluchthorn and the second highest mountain of the Silvretta.